 ArtServe is a company limited by guarantee and is governed by a board of directors.
 All directors are also trustees of the registered charity.
-Our officers are responsible for specific aspects of the organisation.
+Other officers, along with phone numbers, are listed on the contact us page.

 Anita is a full time artist working in Plymouth.
 Most of her works are not overtly religious but underpinned with a narrative of faith whispering to the heart, communicated through a variety of mediums in 2D, 3D and poetry.